leny/grunt-todo/README.md

 When logging the found marks to file, use colophon and timestamp as footer of the markdown document.

+#### options.usePackage

+Type: `Boolean`
+Default value: `false`

+When enabled, if you launch your grunt-todo task from a folder containing a `package.json` file (like 99% of use cases), grunt-todo will use some of the package's informations to make the report file a little more informative (use project's name as title, show version and description, links to the homepage…).

 ### Usage Examples

 #### Default Options